cloudera/navigator-sdk/README.md

 Certain applications need to extract metadata from Navigator for their own purposes or to integrate into an enterprise-wide metadata management system.
  For almost any production Hadoop cluster, it is not feasible to do a full extraction of all available metadata every time.
-Instead, the Naviagtor SDK provides [code examples](examples/src/main/java/com/cloudera/nav/plugin/examples/extraction/MetadataExtraction.java) to extract metadata in an incremental fashion.
+Instead, the Navigator SDK provides [code examples](examples/src/main/java/com/cloudera/nav/plugin/examples/extraction/MetadataExtraction.java) to extract metadata in an incremental fashion.